by Zac Dubasik

 The Air Jordan XX9 carried over the Flight Plate introduced by its predecessor, and paired it with a new performance woven upper.
 It also introduced a Flight Web support system to the already high-tech package.

 Of all the shoes on this list, there’s probably no higher tech than that found on the adidas_1.
 The shoe featured a computer that claimed to make micro adjustments to its cushioning.
 Based on the fact we haven’t seen it used again since, aparently we must be able to get along just fine without the ability of computer-guided micro adjustments to a shoe’s cushioning.

 Air Jordan XX8

 While hardly considered a “deal,” the Air Jordan XX8 can claim one thing that nothing else on this list can: Regardless of its price, it was the best performing hoops shoe of its time.

 Nike LeBron 9 Elite

 The Elite edition of the LeBron 9 may have been one of the most expensive shoes ever when it released, but it will be most remembered for something far different than its price, or generous allotment of carbon fiber.
 It was on LeBron’s feet when he won his first championship.

 What list about expensive basketball shoes could be complete without mentioning the $65,000 Reebok Question?
 Sure, you could put diamonds on the laces of any shoe and charge five figures, but Reebok actually did it.
-And you could technically really buy them.
+And you could even really buy them directly from Eastbay.